vmoroz/microsoft-hermes-windows/CONTRIBUTING.md

 Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 In those cases, please go through the process outlined on that page and do not file a public issue.

+Please see SECURITY.md for Microsoft's policies on reporting security vulnerabilities.

 ## Coding Style
 * The Hermes coding style is generally based on the